Academic Catalog

 1. Federal Student Aid (provided by the U.S. government)

-2. State Student Aid (provided by the State of California)
+2. State Student Aid (provided by the State of California) - undergraduate only

 3. Outside Scholarships (provided by organizations, businesses, etc.)